 A door opens down the hall, my father’s sleepy face peering out.
 “Abbey?”
 I can see his eyes tracking along the ruined walls, ultimately finding me on the floor.
 Worry colors his face, as he takes in my appearance.
-“Abbey,” he says and comes to me, bringing me the comfort only a father can.
+“Abbey,” he says and rushes to me, bringing me the comfort only a father can.

-My mom lowers her medical journal and says, “I’ve packed your school supplies with an extra set of pens, so you’ll be ready for anything.”
+My mom lowers her journal and says, “I’ve packed your school supplies with an extra set of pens, so you’ll be ready for anything.”
 A doctor, my mother is very clinical in how she looks at things.
 Never mind my anxiety with facing a new school full of new faces.

-My dad gets me though.
-He looks over the top of his paper, gives me a wink and says, “I know it’s not easy starting over at a new school and you’re not a morning person.
-Let’s stop for a mocha on the way in to school tomorrow.
-If a little caffeine is a good thing, a large coffee will be just what the doctor ordered.”
-He smiled at my mom.
-“It’ll take the edge off of your first day nervousness.”
+My dad gets me though, understanding my apprehension with meeting new people and fitting in.
+He looks over the top of his paper, gives me a wink and says, “I know it’s not easy starting over at a new school.
+And since you’re not a morning person, let’s stop for a mocha on the way to school tomorrow.
+If a little caffeine is a good thing, a large coffee will be exactly what the doctor ordered.”
+He smiles at my mom.
+“It’ll take the edge off your first day nerves.”

-My mom spoke up from behind her journal.
+My mom speaks up from behind her journal.
 “I’m not convinced that a stimulant is the best response to nerves, but it’ll be nice for you two to spend some quality time together.”
 She lowers her journal again, giving me a smile.
 “Which reminds me, your dad has a surprise for you.”

 I look over at him.
 “What is it?”
-I like surprises.
+I know I sound like a kid on Christmas, but I like surprises.

-“We’re going to the circus today.”
+“We’re going to the circus today,” he says with a smile.
 I don’t like this surprise though.
 Do I look like I’m ten years old?

 “Have fun,” I reply.
 “Let me know how many clowns they fit into that little car.”